PixelTracksAlpaka/cmssw/DataFormats/TrackSoA/README.md

 ## TrackSoADevice

-The version of the data format to be used for storing `Track` data on the GPU.
+The version of the data format to be used for storing `TrackSoA` data on the GPU.

 Instances of `TrackSoADevice` are to be created on host and be used on device only.
 To do so, the instance's `view()` method is to be called